Tarot Ethics - 13 Prompts to Consider for Your Practice

-While we obviously can’t control how others conduct their business/practice, or those blatantly scammy accounts designed to rip people off, we can set ourselves apart and contribute positively to the reputation of this work we do.
-We can do this by contemplating what our own code of conduct looks like, operating from that place of integrity and communicating those ideals transparently.
+Reputation: While we can’t control how others conduct their practice, we can set ourselves apart and contribute positively to the reputation of the work we do.

 Remember also that within and around all of these general principles is something called nuance.
-That's why we wouldn’t advise you to take an ethical stance at face value or without thinking about it further.
+That's why we wouldn’t advise you to take an ethical stance at face value, without thinking about it further.
 You need to really look into these things and decide for yourself if they fit into your practice and if so, where and how.
-For example, there is a big difference when it comes to third party readings between: "What do I need to know about having a better relationship with my boyfriend?" and "What is my ex thinking about me?"
-Both of those inquiries involve uninformed and non-consenting third parties - but the intention behind them is quite different, as are the risks involved.

 We know in this line of work we’re asked questions that cover just about every area of life.
 And I don’t necessarily think you need to have an arsenal of accreditations to provide insight from a spiritual perspective.
 However, as a practitioner dealing with the general public, it is important to have a sense of what you’re comfortable to read on and what you’re not - what you’re qualified to read on and why.

 Part of what might inform your decision making here are the risks involved.
-For example, does answering the question pose any potential risk or liability to yourself or the client you're working with?
+For example, does answering the question pose any potential risk or liability to yourself or the person you're reading for?

 For example, I am not a healthcare worker, I am not a lawyer and I am not therapist.
-And even if I did have some credentials in these fields, I’m not bringing them to my spiritual practice and acting as my client’s doctor, lawyer or therapist - I am a spiritual practitioner when I am showing up here.
+And even if I did have some credentials in these fields, I’m not bringing them to my spiritual practice and acting as someone’s doctor, lawyer or therapist - I am a tarot reader when I am showing up here.

 Ask Yourself: